-The date for the installation of the Pro Provincial Grand Master and Grand Superintendent Designate will be announced in due course.
+Installation of Pro Provincial Grand Master and Most Excellent Grand Superintendent

 Freemasonry means something different to everyone who joins